Kodiak, Alaska: American control: 1867–present

 When Russia sold Alaska to the United States in 1867, Kodiak developed as a center for commercial fishing, and canneries dotted the island in the early 20th century until global farm-raised salmon eliminated these businesses.
 New processing centers emerged and the industry continues to evolve.
-During the presidency of Theodore Roosevelt, animals such as the mountain goat, Sitka deer (black tail), rabbits, muskrats, beavers, squirrels, and others were introduced to the island and the Kodiak National Wildlife Refuge was created.

 Kodiak was severely impacted by the 1912 eruption of Novarupta.
 Though situated 160 mi southeast of the eruption center, the town was covered with 1 foot of ash over a short period of time.
 Townspeople sheltered in the U.S. Revenue Cutter Manning which was docked nearby.

 As Kodiak was incorporated in 1941, the U.S. feared attack from Japanese during World War II, and turned the town into a fortress.
 Roads, the airport, Fort Abercrombie, and gun fortifications improved the island's infrastructure.
 When Alaska became a state in 1959, government assistance in housing, transportation, and education added additional benefits.

 In March 1964, a tectonic tsunami struck the city during the 1964 Alaska earthquake with 30 ft waves that killed 15 people and caused $11 million in damage.
 Some areas near Kodiak were permanently raised by 30 ft.
 It wiped out the neighboring Native villages of Old Harbor and Kaguyak.
 The Standard Oil Company, the Alaskan King Crab Company, and much of the fishing fleet were also destroyed.